amimof/kubernetes-the-right-way/README.md

 * one or more nodes (kubelet)
 * a certificate authority for etcd
 * a certificate authority for kube components

+What you will **not** have:
+* Host-level validation and pre-flight checks
+* DNS plugin
+* Pod networking
+* Ingress
+* Node roles

+As always, it's highly recommended that you verify that your hosting environment meets any requirements before installing Kubernetes and its components.

 # Requirements